 Compound types can be constructed based on the primitive types.
-The Futhark type system is entirely structural, and type abbreviations are merely shorthands.
+The Futhark type system is entirely structural, and type abbreviations are merely shorthands (with one exception, see Sizes in type abbreviations).
 The only exception is abstract types whose definition has been hidden via the module system (see Module System).